2017 Elementary Teacher Preparation Policy

 Monitor new reading assessment to ensure adequacy and rigor.

 West Virginia should monitor its assessment to make sure it is a rigorous and appropriate measure of teachers' knowledge of and skill in scientifically based early reading instruction, as the track record of Praxis assessments in this regard is mixed at best.
-Specifically, West Virginia should re-evaluate its use of the Praxis II Teaching Reading (5203) assessment.
-A more rigorous and appropriate measure of teachers' knowledge of and skill in scientifically based early reading instruction is the Praxis II Teaching Reading (5204) assessment.
+Specifically, West Virginia should re-evaluate its use of the Praxis Teaching Reading (5203) assessment.
+A more rigorous and appropriate measure of teachers' knowledge of and skill in scientifically based early reading instruction is the Praxis Teaching Reading (5204) assessment.
 To ensure that the test is meaningful, West Virginia should also evaluate its passing score to make certain it reflects a high standard of performance.

 Incorporate informational text of increasing complexity into classroom instruction.